cloudwego/goref/README.md

 successfully output to `grf.out`
 $ go tool pprof -http=:5079 ./grf.out
 ```

+> Please be aware that `grf attach` will suspend the program until the command exits.

 The opened HTML page displays the reference distribution of the heap memory.
 You can choose to view the "inuse space" or "inuse objects".